 To say this capital city of the Tuscan region has many impressive sights and attractions is an understatement.
 Florence has some of Italy's best museums, most beautiful cathedrals and churches, and interesting streets and squares with elegant buildings and shops.

 Here are the top attractions tourists want to see.
 Most lie in Florence's compact Centro Storico.
 For convenient hotels see Top Rated Central Florence Hotels or compare Florence hotels on TripAdvisor.

 01 of 10

-Florence's most popular site is its Duomo (cathedral), the Cattedrale de Santa Maria del Fiore.
-Construction on the duomo began in 1296, consecrated in 1436, and holds 20,000 people.
+Florence's most popular site is its Duomo (cathedral), the Cattedrale di Santa Maria del Fiore.
+Construction on the Duomo began in 1296, consecrated in 1436, and holds 20,000 people.
 Its exterior, made of green, pink and white marble, has several elaborate doors and interesting statues.

 And of course, the main attraction of this massive structure is Brunelleschi's Dome, a masterpiece of architecture and construction.
 You'll definitely want to buy a ticket to climb the 463 steps to its top.

 02 of 10